 Use a Multimeter to Test an Outlet:

-At first learn the essentials of outlet testing safety because you are going to perform these tests on a live outlet.
-For this reason ensure basic safety by holding both meter probes in the same hand.
+At first, learn the essentials of outlet testing safety because you are going to perform these tests on a live outlet.
+For this reason, ensure basic safety by holding both meter probes in the same hand.
 This safety procedure will prevent any shock from passing through your body.
 When you are testing a live outlet then never allow the metal portion of the probes to brush each other or touch.
 It can create a dangerous short circuit.

 Now come to adjusting your multimeter.
-Meter has different mode to measure voltage, resistance.
-For this reason set your meter to measure voltage in voltage mode.
+Meter has a different mode to measure voltage, resistance.
+For this reason, set your meter to measure voltage in voltage mode.
 For AC and DC select function before testing.
 Like alternating current (AC), select function (AC) on the multimeter and for Direct Current (DC) select DC function.

 Now how to connect the leads?
-At first push the short, thick connector (usually called a “banana plug”) of the BLACK lead into the connector labeled “COM” (it can have a minus ‘-‘sign beside it).
+At first push the short, thick connector (usually called a “banana plug”) of the BLACK lead into the connector labeled “COM” (it can have a minus ‘-sign beside it).
 Plug the RED connector labeled with a ‘+’ or horseshoe symbol (the Greek letter Omega).

 It’s time to measure the voltage to determine if the outlet has power or not.
-For safety reason use the same hand to insert a probe into each vertical slot on the outlet.
+For safety, reason use the same hand to insert a probe into each vertical slot on the outlet.
 Red probe goes in the smaller slot, black probe into the larger one.
 If you already confirmed that this outlet has AC powers then select the function AC from multimeter before testing.
 A properly functioning outlet will give a reading of AC 110-120 volts.
 If there is no reading on multimeter screen then check the wiring on the outlet.

 Now determine if the outlet is properly grounded or not.
 For this test remove the black lead and place it in the ground outlet slot.
 The reading should remain the same.
 If it doesn’t then outlet is improperly grounded or the wiring is reversed.